dominik3141/notJustHtml-searchEngine/README.md

 * Move as many variables to the stack as possible to solve the memory problem
 * Reuse goroutines instead of spawning new ones
 * Use references for the link relations instead of using the whole link

+## Low priority
+* Decide which buffer size to use for the different channels
 * Make some smart decisions about which links to follow first (i.e. follow links to different sites first)

 ## Long term